Equipment and Tools for Small-Scale Intensive Crop Production

-Horton and Beckwith believe every farm should develop a reputation for growing certain crops; Foggy Meadow is known for its high-quality greens and carrots.
-Although most crops on the farm are transplanted, the farmers at Foggy Meadow direct seed 1,000 row feet of salad mix and 10,000 row feet of carrots each week from March through September to ensure a continuous supply.
-Greens are grown in two 15-foot by 96-foot high tunnels during the spring and winter months, and tomatoes take root in them during the summer.
+Horton and Beckwith believe every farm should develop a reputation for growing certain crops.
+Foggy Meadow is known for its high-quality greens and carrots.
+Although most crops on the farm are transplanted, the farmers at Foggy Meadow direct-seed 1,000 row feet of salad mix and 10,000 row feet of carrots each week from March through September to ensure a continuous supply.
+Greens are grown in two 15-foot by 96-foot high tunnels during the spring and winter months, and tomatoes take root in these tunnels during the summer.
 The high tunnels are moved once or twice a year to new soil to help protect plants from soil salinity issues, pests, and disease.

-Choosing the right tool or piece of equipment can be a challenge, but it can greatly affect production efficiency and the economic bottom line for the small-scale farmer.
+Choosing the right tool or piece of equipment can greatly affect production efficiency and the economic bottom line for the small-scale farmer.
 Investing in well-designed hand tools of good quality enhances the farmer’s ability to maximize production on an intensive scale.
 Using tractors and implements designed for small-scale intensive crop production can increase crop quality and yields while reducing labor inputs.
 Such factors as soil type and crop selection play an important role in the utilization of farm equipment.

 Coleman, Eliot.
 1995.
 The New Organic Grower.
 Chelsea Green Publishing, White River Junction, VT.